xieweiAlex/English_Learning/words/2023/words-Jan.md

 **Pick a side**, but whatever you believe, intraday volatility has been significant on CPI days in recent months.
 in a **nailbiter** that saw them defeat the Philadelphia Eagles 38-35 in the final minute of play
-“I would not have traded places with any of them,” she said on the podcast.
-“They were on the hedonic treadmill, and they couldn’t get off.
+“I would not have **traded places** with any of them,” she said on the podcast.
+“They were on the **hedonic treadmill**, and they couldn't get off.
 There was never enough.”

-“being poor is not having too little, it is wanting more.”
+> “being poor is not having too little, it is wanting more.”
 Epictetus,
 > True wealth is not simply having a lot, it is having enough.
 It is accepting yourself, it is focusing on what you control, on what actually matters in life.
-If you can embrace this, you’ll be richer than any billionaire, movie star, or pro athlete.
+If you can embrace this, you’ll be richer than any billionaire, movie star, or **pro athlete**.
 You may do less, but you’ll have so much more.

 Walmart’s **purported** goal: Become a services provider for other retailers.
 The companies announced the retail tech partnership last month, highlighting Walmart’s evolving business strategy.
 “This one announcement is just one piece that’s enabling this much larger flywheel and much **grander** ambition,”